kaijunhan/personal-portfolio/readme.md

 # My Personal Portfolio

-This portfolio is built using the minimal portfolio template provided by [ForrestKnight](https://github.com/ForrestKnight).
+This portfolio was created as part of a mini project for an accessibility in web development course at the University of Michigan

 ## Credits